LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/cobrowse-for-messaging.md

 ## Configuration
-By default, CoBrowse for Web Messaging is not enabled in your LiveEngage account.
-Please contact your LivePerson account manager to have this feature enabled for you.
+CoBrowse for Web Messaging is enabled by default.
 Additional CoBrowse configuration is available in [nightvision](agent-manager-workspace-agent-tools-for-live-chat-cobrowse-for-live-chat.html#configuration).

 ## Initiating CoBrowse